tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/spring-boot.md

 There is no syntactic difference between a **JavaBean** and another class -- a class is a JavaBean if it follows the following standards.
 Java bean khác với spring bean.

+## Spring MVC

+Spring MVC chỉ có `@GetMapping` & `@PostMapping`, API mới có Put, Delete

 ## IoC and Dependency Injection (DI)

+DI and AOP are central to everything in Spring.
+Thus you must understand how to use these principal functions of Spring to be able to use the rest of the framework.

 - 1 and only one service instance can be used by multiple classes.
 - The classes that use DI can be shorter and easier to understand.